-Due to the pandemic, both our Bible camps were closed for over a year, a direct loss of over $1,000,000.00 in lost user fees.
+Due to the pandemic, both our Bible camps were closed for 16 months, a direct loss of over $1,000,000 in lost user fees.
 Painful furloughs, lay-offs and reduced salaries affected everyone at LRCC.

 Our donors and two PPP loans saved us from drastic measures, but we are no longer thriving... just surviving.